 In comparison to scientific representations, engineers did not simply study the natural world.
 Their riddles of form were self-created, even self-reflexive.
 As the Charter of 1818 of the Institution of Civil Engineers in Britain announced, engineering was: “the art of directing the great sources of power in Nature for the use and convenience of man” (Buchanan 64).
 Engineers intervened in the natural world to build new structures.
 In Telford’s Highland projects we see a cycle of observation, representation, and shaping, affecting travel, exploration, and landscape, both on the page and out in the open air, on the road.
 Thomas Telford’s Life and Atlas are works on paper that speak of his self-presentation as an elite professional individual, but they also interact with other texts and images to suggest that engineering literature, visual production, and actual landscape shaping intersected with more recognized “Romantic” expressions in art or literature.
 Such intersections are already familiar through the interdisciplinary work of historians of science and literary scholars, but engineering literature has received far less attention, despite its importance in the cultural history of the Romantic period.

 In Romanticism and the Materiality of Nature, Onno Oerlemans challenged critical attacks on “Romantic ideology” as an escapist, idealist, subjective refuge adopted by formerly radical or revolutionary poets such as Wordsworth.
 Instead he argued that many Romantic period thinkers valued nature as an intractable and non-human material Other.
 Travel writing, claims Oerlemans, complemented nature poetry as “the most widely circulating mode of writing,” but it was journalistic, hybrid, eclectic, from many writers beyond those in the “traditional ‘high culture’ of romanticism” (Oerlemans 148–9) expressing a wide cultural appreciation of the material otherness of landscape.
 Indeed, Oerlemans’s claim is probably too modest.
-Travel writing at this time, with an expanding constituency of travellers, certainly overran boundaries, when readers were often writers themselves, and full of amateur self-publishing and new combinations of text and image thanks to new print mediums such as lithography or letterpress/wood engraving combinations (Schaaf; Twyman; Rosen and Zerner).
+Travel writing at this time, with an expanding constituency of travellers, certainly overran boundaries, when readers were often writers themselves, and full of amateur self-publishing and new combinations of text and image thanks to new print media such as lithography or letterpress/wood engraving combinations (Schaaf; Twyman; Rosen and Zerner).
 Of course, and unlike various non-standard publications in this period, Telford’s more conservative publication choices did not aim to integrate text and image on one page.
-Instead, we get separate volumes in two separate mediums of letterpress text and engraved plates, presenting narratives that offer the promise of control through orderly, rational and systematic methods of representation, yet also constantly undermine that promise, sliding apart towards different registers of attention.
+Instead, we get separate volumes in two separate mediaof letterpress text and engraved plates, presenting narratives that offer the promise of control through orderly, rational and systematic methods of representation, yet also constantly undermine that promise, sliding apart towards different registers of attention.
 These parallel literary and visual modes of expression, intended as complementary “multi-media” platforms, actually generated uncertainty of meaning due to their interdisciplinary and intertextual methods of composition.

 [PLACE ILLUSTRATION 2 (M) HERE]